TianYu-00/SE-Events-Platform/README.md

 |              _https://vercel.com_              |                 _https://render.com_                 | _https://supabase.com_ |           _https://www.youtube.com_           |
 | _https://se-events-platform-tianyu.vercel.app_ | _https://se-events-platform-tianyu.onrender.com/api_ |       _Private_        | _https://www.youtube.com/watch?v=wJTZPR6swyg_ |

-![NOTE]
+</div>

+> [!NOTE]
 Please bear in mind that I have configured the hosted project to reset the database on every restart.
 This means that if the Express server shuts down due to inactivity and then restarts, the database will be seeded again.

-</div>

 # Prerequisites
 #### Before getting started, ensure you have the following installed: